Even the deepest part of the Pacific Ocean can't escape plastic trash

 Experts in America said the latest findings should renew concern about the threats to the world’s oceans.

-But while oceans cover 70% of the Earth’s surface, Gallo said that the total volume of water represents “about the size of a Ping-Pong ball in volume, if the volume of the Earth was represented by a basketball.”
-He added: “We trick ourselves [that] there is a lot of water but there is really not a lot of water.”
+But while oceans cover 70 percent of the Earth’s surface, Gallo said that the total volume of water represents “about the size of a pingpong ball in volume, if the volume of the Earth was represented by a basketball.”
+He added: “We trick ourselves [that] there is a lot of water, but there is really not a lot of water.”

 Gallo said the new findings are a grim confirmation of what he has seen since his first research trip into the Pacific in the 1970s.
 “I thought we would be venturing into something like an alien planet, where there had never been sunlight,” Gallo said.
 “Then we get to the bottom and, lo and behold, one of the first things we see is a brightly colored piece of plastic.”